KevinT/kevintrethewey.com/_drafts/UnderstandingTheWorld-SeeingTheSystem.md

 ---
 layout: post
-title: Only One Reality
+title: Understanding The World - Seeing The System
 tags: [systemic thinking]
 comments: true
 description: >
   Learning to *see systems* is the first step in learning to effectively understand and change your world effectively
 ---

-all models are wrong some are useful
+all models wrong, some useful